stoplightio/spectral/README.md

   -e, --encoding=encoding      text encoding to use -f, --format=json|stylish    formatter to use for outputting results -h, --help                   show CLI help
-  -m, --maxResults=maxResults  deprecated: use --max-results instead -o, --output=output          output to a file instead of stdout -q, --quiet                  no logging - output only -r, --ruleset=ruleset        path to a ruleset file (supports remote files) -s, --skip-rule=skip-rule    ignore certain rules if they are causing trouble -v, --verbose                increase verbosity --max-results=max-results    [default: all] maximum results to show
+  -o, --output=output          output to a file instead of stdout -q, --quiet                  no logging - output only -r, --ruleset=ruleset        path to a ruleset file (supports remote files) -s, --skip-rule=skip-rule    ignore certain rules if they are causing trouble -v, --verbose                increase verbosity
 ```

 > Note: The Spectral CLI supports both YAML and JSON.